keyvank/tsp/src/1-compute.md

 Before diving into this book's design and implementation of a processor, there’s an important question we need to address.
 Computer programs need a place to store and manipulate temporary values—much like using a sheet of paper as a draft when solving a math problem.
 That’s actually one of the primary reasons computers have memory.
 But we just said that a "program" itself is also data stored in memory.
 So, ***is the memory used by the program for drafting its data the same as the memory where the program itself is stored?
 Or are these two separate memory spaces?***

 For modern computers, the answer is yes—both the program and its data reside in the same memory.
 This concept is often summed up by the phrase: ***code is data, and data is code***.
-It's one of the most brilliant and fundamental ideas that form the basis of modern computing.
+It's one of the most brilliant and fundamental ideas that form the basis of modern computers.

 The implications of this design—known as the Von Neumann architecture—are profound.
 When a computer stores both the program and the data it operates on in the same memory, several important things become possible: